buildpacks/rfcs/text/0000-landing-page.md

 # Motivation
 [motivation]: #motivation

 A major part of the success of the CNB project will necessitate growing contributors beyond the current core.
 As new people learn about the project and want to contribute, we need a friendly central landing place where all the information _about_ the project is housed.
+Ideally this repo serves as a pointer for all the relevant information that somebody would need to answer "How do I get started contributing to the project"?
+Some overview of the ecosystem that the project is creating and working within seems relevant to these contributors.

+There's probably some overlap between information contained on buildpacks.io and this repo.
+Ideally the former is targeted to the end user getting started, without overburdening them with too much information that would be irrelevant to using project.
+Ideally buildpacks.io would answer "How do I get started __using__ this project?"
+The end users would, ideally, become contributors 😸 to the ecosystem and thus buildpacks.io should probably link to this repo somewhere, not on its front page.

 # What it is
 [what-it-is]: #what-it-is